-When you’re learning to drive, doing a reverse parallel park is one of the driving test manoeuvres you be tested on.
+When you’re learning to drive, doing a reverse parallel park is one of the driving test manoeuvres you could be tested on.
 But even when you’ve passed, it might be something you’ll have to do a lot – especially if you live in a built-up area.
-So it’s worth having this in your driving skills locker.
+So it’s important to learn how to parallel park like a pro.

 What is parallel parking?

-It’s a type of parking which is along the side of the road, usually in a line of parked cars.
+Parallel parking is a type of parking where you manoeuvre your car along the side of the road, usually in a line of parked cars.
 Ideally, your car should end up reasonably close to and parallel (in line) with the kerb.

 Reversing is the best way to parallel park because it lets you get into smaller spaces than if you go in forwards.
 Lastly, you tend to stop alongside the car parked in front of the space you want to park in, and then reverse into the spot.